nandini260856/nandini260856/README.md

-## I'm Nandini Kongani, a dedicated Data Scientist and Data Analyst with a keen interest in turning data into actionable insights.
-Currently, I'm pursuing a Master’s Degree in Computer Science at Stevens Institute of Technology, where I maintain a GPA of 3.77.
-My journey in the tech world is driven by a passion for data and a commitment to innovation.
+## 👋 I'm Nandini Kongani, a dedicated Data Scientist and Data Analyst with a keen interest in turning data into actionable insights.
+Currently, I'm pursuing a Master’s Degree in Computer Science at Stevens Institute of Technology My journey in the tech world is driven by a passion for data and a commitment to innovation.

 🔭 I’m currently working on enhancing my skills in machine learning and data engineering, focusing on advanced algorithms and cloud-based solutions.
 🌱 I’m currently learning about the latest advancements in generative AI and natural language processing.